Skip to content

 .NET Core (ddtrace) Integration

-1. Run the following commands to install .net core-agent based on the environment
+1. Run the following commands under different environments to install .net core-agent

 Debian or Ubuntu